 Old stereotypes may also be to blame, with “Beware of Dog” signs often showing big, menacing black dogs.
 Books and movies, such as The Hound of the Baskervilles and the Harry Potter series, tend to present such dogs in an ominous light.
-The biggest reason may simply have to do with how well the dog photographs.
+The biggest reason may have to do with how well the dog photographs.
 In this social media age, people often surf the Net before visiting shelters.
-Professional photographers aren’t always available to snap the most flattering shots of scared homeless canines, so some dogs disappear into dark backgrounds and poor lighting.
+Professional photographers aren’t always available to snap the most flattering shots of scared homeless canines, so some dogs disappear into dark backgrounds and low lighting.

 Each November, Adopt a Senior Pet Month, sponsored by Petfinder.com, grows in popularity and helps save older dogs from euthanasia in shelters by promoting their adoption.